 - When would I ever need it again?
 (If more than 6 months, get rid of it)

 - Are these papers worth keeping?
 (If they are not already filed or in a safety deposit box, chances are, you don’t need them.
 RECYCLE BIN!

 - Once you have established if you don’t need it and before you throw it away, determine whether or not if it can be recycled or donated first.

 See how easy it is?
 Don’t try to over analyze why you need to hold onto it or keep it or whether or not you should get rid of it.
 Go with your first thought and reaction.
 You will be surprised with how much “Stuff” you can unload with those simple questions.

 Don’t be afraid to get rid of it!
 Cleansing and purging is good.

 Remember, it’s all about the rebirth and new beginnings!

 After the cleansing has taken place, it’s important to organize the remaining items you keep.

 Who knows what that might be, but one thing to remember is to make sure you keep them clean, easy to access and don’t allow them to clutter up the area you just de-cluttered.

-I LOVE tote bins to organize.
-My preference is those that are clear so I can actually see what’s in the box.
+Tote bins that are available today come in a variety of shapes, sizes, and colors, depending on your needs, decor, and space.
+I love tote bins to organize.
+My preference are those that are clear so I can actually see what’s in the box.